Article

 • A second case involves the generally known “grounded reasons” making the continuation of the marriage impossible since the relation between husband and wife had been irremediably damaged.

-• The third situation implies the two-year separation term followed by one of the spouse’s demand for divorce.
+• The third situation implies the two-year separation term followed by one of the spouses’ demands for divorce.

-Generally, the date of the dissolution of marriage is represented by the date when the decision pronouncing the divorce remained final.
+Generally, the date of the dissolution of marriage is represented by the date when the decision pronouncing the divorce became final.

 The marital regime will cease on the date of the divorce application, but either spouse may ask the court, in case of divorce by consent, to set the termination of the marital regime at the date of the separation in fact.